spyder-ide/spyder/README.md

 ## Contributing and Credits

-Spyder was originally created by [Pierre Raybaut]( https://github.com/PierreRaybaut), and is currently developed maintained by [Carlos Córdoba](https://github.com/ccordoba12) and an international community of volunteers.
+Spyder was originally created by [Pierre Raybaut]( https://github.com/PierreRaybaut), and is currently maintained by [Carlos Córdoba](https://github.com/ccordoba12) and an international community of volunteers.

-You can join us!
-Everyone is welcome to help with Spyder.
+You can join us—everyone is welcome to help with Spyder!
 Please read our [contributing instructions]( https://github.com/spyder-ide/spyder/blob/master/CONTRIBUTING.md) to get started!